jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There was no rationalization.
 No production line.
 This information arrived in a constant, random stream: calls, emails, voicemails.
 We had no control over the flow.

 Sometimes people call from the crash scene.
-Sometimes disappear for weeks.
+Sometimes they disappear for weeks.
 Sometimes they call back 10 times a day for an update.
 Oh, and people lie constantly.

 "Why am I at fault?"
 _Because you hit a freaking tree!_
 "Unfortunately, we cannot sue the person who planted the tree."

-"I only drive Buick Enclaves."
+"I only drive Buick Allure."
 _That's... really specific._
 "Okay, I'll track one down for you."